blkFinch/blkfinch.github.io/_notes/- Evergreen -/Life imitates art.md

 title: Life imitates art
 date: 2022-12-07
 feed: show
+tags:
+  - evergreen
 ---

 Anti-Mimesis is the philosophical stance that Art influences life.
-It stands in opposition to the idea of Mimesis, popularlized by Aristotle; the idea that art attempts to mimic the perfection of life.
+It stands in opposition to the idea of Mimesis, popularized by Aristotle; the idea that art attempts to mimic the perfection of life.

 > Paradox though it may seem--and paradoxes are always dangerous things--it is none the less true that **Life** **imitates art far more than Art imitates life.
 >